splinesreticulating/WellSaid/README.md

 ### Requirements

 - iMessages database access -- designed to run from a Mac logged into your iCloud
-- OpenAI API key
+- API key from OpenAI or Anthropic, or a local [Khoj](https://khoj.dev/) instance
-- (optional) Anthropic API key if you prefer Claude models
-- (optional) Local [Khoj](https://khoj.dev/) instance, for a second opinion

 ### Obtaining an OpenAI API Key